geomagpy/magpy/README.md

         data = read(datasource, starttime="2014-01-01", endtime="2014-05-01")

+MagPy is analyzing the filename in datasource and tries to identify dates.
+If such date is successfully identified, then data sets are not considered if outside the given start and endtime range.
+You might want to skip this behavior in case of wrongly interpreted datasource names using the *datecheck=False* option of `read`.

 Another helpful option is the *debug* which might give you some hints in case you face problems when read data.

         data = read(datasource, debug=True)